 So, yeah, it’s worth spending some time with.

 If you’re super visual it may help to create a Vision Board.
 Fill it with images of what you’d like your life to feel like over the coming year.
 This is mine from this time last year.
-As I entered 2020 I hoped to spend more quality time with my family, learn how to bake bread, pursue minimalism at home, and create a true home workspace.
-Definitely didn’t plan for a pandemic in there, but guys, most of this happened or is scheduled to happen in 2021.
+As I entered 2021, I hoped to spend more quality time with my family, grow an art business, pursue minimalism at home, and create a true home workspace.
+Most of these things, I actually ended up accomplishing.
 Not in small part due to the fact that as I moved through the year this visual helped keep me on track.
+So, download the worksheet!
+It just might become a yearly ritual for you to reflect and say "Hey, I did that!".

 I was having lunch with a friend recently and she told me how she admired how I “went out and designed a life that you actually wanted.”
 I nearly cried because it’s so true.
 I have really hard days just like anyone else, but when I look around I realize that I’m truly living out my best life, and it didn’t happen by accident.
 I hope with all my heart that working through these will be meaningful and valuable and bring about true change in your life.